alliance-genome/agr_mati/README.md

 ### To Production environment

-Now, create a release tag, incrementing the last tag:
+After testing in beta, create a release tag:
 ```shell script
 git tag -a v0.8.0 -m "MaTi release"
 ```